IISE-CIS Mobile App Competition

 - Selection of winners

-The selected finalist teams will demonstrate their mobile app to the competition steering committee and will also make a presentation at the IIE-CIS Town Hall meeting.
-A blind vote cast by invited judges will decide the winner of the 4th Annual IIE-CIS Mobile App competition.
+The selected finalist teams will demonstrate their mobile app to the competition steering committee and will also make a presentation at the IISE-CIS Town Hall meeting.
+A blind vote cast by invited judges will decide the winner of the 4th Annual IISE-CIS Mobile App competition.

 J. David Porter